-The members of the Audit Committee at May 6, 2017, and their relevant education and experience are:
+The members of the Audit Committee at May 5, 2018, and their relevant education and experience are:

-- 1. Cynthia Devine (Chair) - Honours Business Administration degree, the Richard Ivey School of Business at the University of Western Ontario. - Fellow of the Institute of Chartered Professional Accountants of Ontario. - Chief Financial Officer at Maple Leaf Sports & Entertainment - Director of Sobeys and member of the Ivey Advisory Board for the Richard Ivey School of Business. - Formerly Executive Vice President and Chief Financial Officer of RioCan Real Estate Investment Trust from March 2015 until March 2017.
-Prior to that Ms. Devine was the CFO of Tim Hortons Inc. from 2003 until 2014; Senior Vice-President of Finance at Maple Leaf Foods from 2001 to 2003; and from 1992 to 2001 she worked for Pepsi-Cola Canada in several finance roles, including CFO from 1999 to 2001. - Director of ING Direct Canada from 2009 until its sale to Scotiabank in 2012.

-2. John R. Sobey

-- Past President and Chief Operating Officer of Sobeys. - Corporate director with 34 years of retail grocery experience at Sobeys.
-Mr. Sobey began his career in the retail stores and progressed in various management roles in merchandising, category management and retail store operations. - Director of Sobevs. - Formerly a director of Atlantic Shopping Centers, Hannaford Bros. and Medavie Inc.
+- 1. Cynthia Devine (Chair) - Honours Business Administration degree, the Richard Ivey School of Business at the University of Western Ontario. - Fellow of the Institute of Chartered Professional Accountants of Ontario. - Chief Financial Officer at Maple Leaf Sports & Entertainment. - Director of Sobeys and member of the Ivey Advisory Board for the Richard Ivey School of Business. - Formerly Executive Vice President and Chief Financial Officer of RioCan Real Estate Investment Trust from March 2015 until March 2017.
+Prior to that Ms. Devine was the CFO of Tim Hortons Inc. from 2003 until 2014; Senior Vice-President of Finance at Maple Leaf Foods from 2001 to 2003; and from 1992 to 2001 she worked for Pepsi-Cola Canada in several finance roles, including CFO from 1999 to 2001. - Director of ING Direct Canada from 2009 until its sale to Scotiabank in 2012. - 2.
+Sharon Driscoll - Honours Bachelor of Commerce degree, Queen's University. - Member of the Institutes of Chartered Professional Accountants of Ontario and British Columbia. - Chief Financial Officer at Ritchie Bros.
+Auctioneers Inc. - Director of Sobeys. - Formerly Executive Vice President and Chief Financial Officer at Katz Group Canada Ltd. from 2013 to 2015.
+Prior to that, Senior Vice President - Finance and then Chief Financial Officer at Sears Canada Inc. between 2008 and 2013.
+Between 1987 and 2008, Ms. Driscoll worked in increasingly senior roles at Loblaw Companies Ltd., including Senior Vice President, Finance LCL - National Merchandising, Senior Vice President Corporate Development and Senior Vice President - Finance. - 3.
+Martine Reardon - Bachelor of Science in Business Management degree, St. Francis College. - Corporate Director. - Director of Sobeys and a strategic advisor to the National Retail Federation (U.S.). - Formerly Chief Marketing Officer, Macy's Inc. from 2012 to 2016.
+She held increasingly senior roles at Macy's between 1994 and 2012 in marketing, sales and media, with significant transformation, business integration and technology-related responsibilities. - 4.
+John R. Sobey - Past President and Chief Operating Officer of Sobeys. - Corporate Director with 34 years of retail grocery experience at Sobeys.
+Mr. Sobey began his career in the retail stores and progressed in various management roles in merchandising, category management and retail store operations. - Director of Sobeys. - Formerly a director of Atlantic Shopping Centers, Food Marketing Institute FMI, Hannaford Bros., Jace Holdings Limited and Medavie Inc.

-3. Martine Turcotte

-- Masters of Business Administration from the London Business School and Bachelors of Civil Law degree and Common Law degree from McGill University. - Vice Chair, Québec of BCE Inc. and Bell Canada. - Director of CIBC and Sobevs. - Member of the Board of Governors of McGill University, Chair of the Board of Théâtre Espace Go Inc. and member of the Board, Chamber of Commerce of Metropolitan Montréal. - Formerly Executive Vice-President and Chief Legal & Regulatory Officer of BCE and Bell Canada.
+- 5. Martine Turcotte - Masters of Business Administration from the London Business School and Bachelors of Civil Law degree and Common Law degree from McGill University. - Vice Chair, Québec of BCE Inc. and Bell Canada. - Director of CIBC and Sobeys. - Member of the Board of Governors of McGill University, Chair of the Board of Théâtre Espace Go Inc. and member of the Board, Chamber of Commerce of Metropolitan Montréal. - Formerly Executive Vice-President and Chief Legal & Regulatory Officer of BCE and Bell Canada.
 She first joined BCE in August 1988 as legal counsel and has held numerous positions in the BCE group with Bell Canada International Inc., BCE Media and Bell Canada.